Complete Guide to TOPIK - Self Study Package BX0121

 Examples of A/V+ 고 해서:

-1. 늦게 먹고 해서 - Because I eat late
+1. 늦게 먹고 해서 - because I eat late / because I ate late

-2. 없고 해서 - Because I don't have something
+2. 없고 해서 - because I don’t have it / because something was missing

 Specific usage of N도 A/V 고 해서 :

-The above example can also be written be using N도 A/V 고 해서.
+The above example can also be written using N도 A/V-고 해서.

-Lets understand the usage by the help of following examples :
+Let’s understand the usage with the following examples:

-In the above example it can be interpreted as an excuse or reason.
-Out of the several other reasons it was because of the rain the person didn't go.
+In this example, it can be interpreted as an excuse or a reason.
+Among several reasons, the rain was one of the reasons the person didn’t go.

 Some examples sentences :